Diyon7/Diyon7/README.md

 </p>

 <h2> Hi there! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> 🤓 </h2>
-<b>I'm Sultan Syach a Machine Learning Enthusiast, Developer & Designer 😁.
+<b>I'm Muhamad Frendi Diyon Ardiansah a IT Enthusiast, Developer, Videographer & Designer 😁.
 i always like to learn new things from others as much as helping others solve their problems.
 You know what else is fun!
 Learning code is.
 Let's work for a better opensource, decentralized future.
 A world where everything is free and everyone is free to experiment,